-Because it does not involve physically holding the securities, synthetic replication through total return (or unfunded swaps) and fully-funded swaps can provide a means to obtain exposure to difficult-to-implement strategies that would otherwise be very costly and difficult to have access to with physical replication.
-Synthetic replication therefore involves lower costs than physical replication.
+Because it does not involve physically holding the securities, synthetic replication through total return (or unfunded swaps) and fully-funded swaps can provide a means to obtain exposure to difficult-to-implement

 Synthetic replication however involves counterparty risk.
 If the Sub-fund engages in OTC Derivatives, there is the risk - beyond the general counterparty risk - that the counterparty may default or not be able to meet its obligations in full.